BinaNDT/dataset_pipeline/README.md

-# Building Damage Assessment Pipeline
+# Building Damage Assessment Pipeline (Consolidated)

 A comprehensive pipeline for detecting and classifying building damage in aerial imagery using Mask2Former.
 This pipeline handles the complete workflow from training through inference to annotation upload.

+> **Note:** This codebase has been consolidated to remove redundant files and improve organization.
+Unused files have been moved to the `archived/` directory.

 ## Overview